 Sucre

 Founded in 1538 as Ciudad de la Plata by Spanish colonists profiting from nearby Potosí's silver mines, Sucre grew into the political heart of what would become Bolivia.
-On August 6, 1825, representatives signed the declaration of independence in the Casa de la Libertad on Plaza 25 de Mayo, naming their nation after liberator Simón Bolívar.
+On August 6, 1825, representatives signed the declaration of independence in the Casa de la Libertad on Plaza 25 de Mayo, naming their nation after the liberator Simón Bolívar.
 The city's 16th-century churches and whitewashed mansions earned UNESCO World Heritage recognition in 1991.
-But Sucre holds deeper secrets: five kilometers northwest, a limestone wall displays over 12,000 dinosaur footprints from 68 million years ago, including the longest T-rex trackway ever recorded.
-Beyond the city, rainbow-colored Maragua Crater hides Inca trails, and Jalq'a weavers create textiles depicting a mythical underworld found nowhere else on Earth.
+But Sucre holds deeper secrets: five kilometers northwest, a tilted limestone wall displays more than 12,000 dinosaur footprints from 68 million years ago, including the longest dinosaur trackway ever recorded.
+Beyond the city, the rainbow-colored rock of Maragua hides ancient trails, and Jalq'a weavers create textiles depicting a mythical underworld found nowhere else on Earth.

 Tours coming soon